 Student Representative Groups

-As a member of the UTS College Student Representative Group, you can enhance the student experience.
+As a member of the UTS College Student Representative Group, you will have the opportunity to enhance the student experience and contribute to positive change.

-When you join our network of student representatives, you’ll have opportunities to work with staff and the wider community, shaping the future of UTS College.
-You’ll gain valuable leadership experience along the way.
+By joining our network of student representatives, you will work closely with staff and the wider college community, helping to shape the future of UTS College.
+You will gain valuable leadership experience along the way.

-As a representative of students in your program, you’ll help students by discussing what’s important to them, discovering the outcomes they’d like, and sharing their ideas for improving learning experiences and social wellbeing at UTS College.
+As a representative of students in your program, you will advocate for your peers by discussing key concerns, gathering feedback, and identifying opportunities to improve learning experiences and student wellbeing at UTS College.

-The Student Representative Group is made up of a minimum of 1 student from each of the UTS College Dimplomas, 1 UTS Foundation Studies student and 1 Acadmic English student as outlined below.
+The Student Representative Group consists of at least one student from each UTS College Diploma program, as well as one representative from UTS Foundation Studies and one from Academic English, as outlined below.

 • Animation Production